Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

 \subsection{Evolution of the Hamming distance between adjacent slices}

-Similarly to Figure~\ref{fig:energies}, we record the Hamming distance between the binary solution vectors (indicating the final measured value of each qubit) of adjacent slices, thus measuring in how many bits the solution vectors of adjacent slices differ.
+Similarly to Figure~\ref{fig:energies}, we record the Hamming distance between the binary solution vectors (indicating the final measurement of each qubit) of adjacent slices.
+This allows us to measure in how many bits the solution vectors of adjacent slices differ.

-Figure~\ref{fig:hamming_distance} shows the evolution of the Hamming distance for the ground states between adjacent slices for $1000$ and $2000$ microsecond anneals.
-Interestingly, the shapes of the curves are similar for the two anneal durations, and importantly they coincide with the shape of the progression of energies in Figure~\ref{fig:energies}.
+Figure~\ref{fig:hamming_distance} shows the evolution of the Hamming distance for the quantum states between adjacent slices for $1000$ and $2000$ microsecond anneals.
+Interestingly, the shapes of the curves are similar for the two anneal durations.
+Importantly, they coincide with the shape of the progression of energies in Figure~\ref{fig:energies}.
 However, the cause of the slight uptick in Hamming distance before the pronounced decrease is unknown.